jayway/ARKit_Workshop/readme.md

     * In the didUpate, ARKit has registrered more anchor points to an existing plane.
 In the didRemove, ARKit sees that two different planes actually is one and merges them.

     * Run the app to see the ARKit plane detection work in action.
 Note!
 Give your device and ARKit a hand by moving it forward/backward towards a well lit flat surface preferably with some contrasting details.
 This might take some seconds.
+Give it even more time and you will see didAdd and didRemove in action when planes are continues added and merged if you for example try to do plane detection on the floor or the ceiling.

     ``` swift
     extension ViewController {